Molten Ventures VCT (formerly Draper Esprit VCT)

 There is no annual rebate for this offer.

-This is a VCT in transition.
-Molten Ventures, which has in the past backed some of the most successful UK tech startups – from Graphcore to Wise and Revolut – is starting to make its mark on the VCT.
-Now 48.5% of the trust portfolio is in Molten Ventures-sourced investments (including commitments), including some of the UK's fastest-growing early-stage tech companies.
+Molten Ventures has in the past backed some of the most successful UK tech startups – from Graphcore to Wise and Revolut – and is making its mark on the VCT.
+Over half of the trust’s net assets are now in early-stage technology investments, including some of the UK's fastest-growing companies, such as Thought Machine, a leading European fintech recently valued at $2.7 billion.

 The offer may appeal to long-term investors who are keen to gain exposure to early-stage digital technology businesses, backed by one of Europe’s leading venture capital managers.